Gravitating vortices with positive curvature

 \emph{Acknowledgements}: The authors wish to thank L. \'Alvarez-C\'onsul, V. Datar, Y. Imagi, and O. Garc\'ia-Prada for useful discussions.

-\section{The gravitating vortex equations with $c >0$}
+\section{The gravitating vortex equations with $c \geqslant 0$}

-In this section we recall the definition of the gravitating vortex equations introduced in \cite{AlGaGa2}, state our main theorem, provide a Riemannian characterization of the equations, and establish a regularity result.
+In this section we recall the definition of the gravitating vortex equations introduced in \cite{AlGaGa2}, state our main theorems, provide a Riemannian characterization of the equations, and establish a regularity result.